MicrosoftDocs/dynamics-365-unified-operations-public/financials/budgeting/budget-plan.md

 ---
 # required metadata

-title: Budget planning | Microsoft Docs
+title: Budget planning
-description: The objective of this lab is to provide a guided view of Microsoft Dynamics 365 for Operations functionality updates in Budget planning area.
+description: The objective of this lab is to provide Dynamics partners a guided view of Dynamics ‘AX7’ functionality updates in Budget planning area.
 The intent of this lab is to illustrate a quick configuration example of budget planning module and showcase how budget planning can be accomplished using this configuration.
-This lab will focus specifically on the following business processes or tasks:
-  - Creating organizational hierarchy for budget planning and configuring user security
-  - Defining budget plan scenarios, budget plan columns, layouts and Excel templates
-  - Creating and activating budget planning process
-  - Creating budget plan document by pulling in actuals from General ledger
-  - Using allocations to adjust budget plan document data
-  - Editing budget plan document data in Excel
+This lab will focus specifically on the following business processes or tasks -    - Creating organizational hierarchy for budget planning and configuring user security   - Defining budget plan scenarios, budget plan columns, layouts and Excel templates   - Creating and activating budget planning process   - Creating budget plan document by pulling in actuals from General ledger   - Using allocations to adjust budget plan document data   - Editing budget plan document data in Excel
 author: twheeloc
 manager: AnnBe
-ms.date: 2015-10-26 03:31:44
+ms.date: 2015-10-26 03 - 31 - 44
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations